Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Results

 \subsection{Benchmark: 3$\times$3 lattice with exact comparison}

 We first validate our BPLMC on a $3 \times 3$ square lattice with PBC, where exact enumeration of all $2^9 = 512$ spin configurations is feasible.
 This small system serves as an ideal test case because exact results are available for rigorous validation, and the system is large enough to exhibit non-trivial loop topology.
 The $3 \times 3$ lattice with PBC has $N = 9$ sites and $|E| = 18$ edges.
 In the loop representation, configurations are even-degree subgraphs of this lattice.
-As derived in the Supplemental Material~\cite{supplemental}, the cycle space has dimension $\dim(\mathcal{C}) = |E| - |V| + 1 = 18 - 9 + 1 = 10$, decomposing into $(L^2 - 1) = 8$ independent plaquettes and 2 topologically non-trivial winding cycles (horizontal and vertical).
+The cycle space has dimension $\dim(\mathcal{C}) = |E| - |V| + 1 = 18 - 9 + 1 = 10$, decomposing into $(L^2 - 1) = 8$ independent plaquettes and 2 topologically non-trivial winding cycles (horizontal and vertical).

 We find several key observations emerge at different temperature regimes in the $3 \times 3$ ferromagnetic Ising model by comparing exact, BP, and BPLMC results (Fig.~\ref{fig:3x3_comparison} and Table~S1 in the Supplemental Material~\cite{supplemental}).
-At high temperatures (low $\beta$), the loop weight $u = \tanh(\beta J)$ is small, so configurations with edges are exponentially suppressed.
+At high temperatures (small $\beta$), the loop weight $u = \tanh(\beta J)$ is small, so configurations with edges are exponentially suppressed.
 The empty graph dominates, giving $Z_{\mathrm{loop}} \approx 1$.
 In this regime, BP is already reasonably accurate for the free energy (Fig.~\ref{fig:3x3_comparison}a), and BPLMC provides consistent improvements.
 Near the critical temperature ($\beta_c \approx 0.41$, estimated from the specific heat divergence), loop correlations become significant as correlations extend throughout the system.
 The BP error for the free energy grows large, while BPLMC maintains high accuracy.
 At low temperatures (high $\beta$), the edge weight approaches unity, which makes large loop configurations important.
 Here, the BP free energy error becomes substantial, while BPLMC continues to match the exact solution.

-The energy per site (Fig.~\ref{fig:3x3_comparison}b) shows similar trends.
-BP systematically overestimates the energy at all temperatures, while BPLMC matches the exact solution.
-The energy error in BP grows as temperature decreases because the Bethe approximation increasingly fails to capture the strong spin correlations that develop in the ordered phase.